Austin-For-Everyone/Austin-For-Everone/resources/speaking-up.md

 Good question!
 When you speak up, you:

-- Welcome disadvantaged people into your neighborhood -- people that are often openly insulted and abused at rancorous public meetings.
+- Welcome people into your neighborhood -- people often lose sight of the fact that the future residents of a given project are also stakeholders, and without your support they don't get a say in this process.

 - Enable city planning staff to put forward a balanced report to Council Committees or other decision-makers.

 - Give your Councilmember the courage to do the right thing, and create opportunity in your community.

-- Curb the most extreme opponents, and give both council and other residents an alternative way of viewing the proposed development
+- Curb the most extreme opponents, and give both council and other residents an alternative way of viewing the proposed development.

 ## Tips for Speaking at Public Meetings